angular/angular/aio/content/guide/animations.md

 ### Parallel animation using group() fucntion

-You've seen how to add delay between each successive animation.
+You've seen how to add a delay between each successive animation.
 But you may also want to configure animations that happen in parallel.
-For example, you may want to animate two CSS properties of the smae element but use a different easing function for each one.
-For this you can use the animation `group()` function.
+For example, you may want to animate two CSS properties of the same element but use a different easing function for each one.
+For this, you can use the animation `group()` function.

 In the following example, using groups both on `enter:` and `leave:` allows for two different timing configurations.
 Both are applied to the same element in parallel, but run independently of each other:

-<code-example path=""  title="hero-list-groups.component.ts" linenums="false"> </code-example>
+<code-example path="animations/src/app/hero-list-groups.component.ts" region="animationdef" title="hero-list-groups.component.ts (excerpt)" linenums="false"></code-example>

 <div class="l-sub-section">